-- 3.14.
-The new investment strategy for members of the Income Section follows a broadly similar approach to the new 2011 Section default.
-It invests in the same white-labelled, blended funds and follows a 20 year lifestyle profile, so as to protect members' benefits in the lead up to retirement.
-The strategy is aimed at members' who intend to take their Scheme DC benefits alongside their DB benefit. - 3.15.
+- 3.11.
+No review of the Scheme's default investment strategies was undertaken during the Scheme year.
+The Trustees last undertook the last triennial review of the Scheme's default investment arrangements in October 2019.
+The outcome of this review saw the Trustees replace the FRF with the 2011 Section Default during the Scheme year. - 3.12.
+Furthermore, the Trustees will look to implement a new default investment strategy for members of the Income Section during the 2022/23 Scheme year.
+The new investment strategy will follow the same approach to the new 2011 Section Default.
+It will invest in the same white-labelled, blended funds and follows a 20 year lifestyle profile, so as to protect members' benefits in the lead up to retirement.
+The strategy is aimed at members' who intend to take their Scheme DC benefits alongside their DB benefit. - 3.13.
 During the growth phase, the new strategy invests exclusively in the Early Growth Fund.
-In the 20 years leading up to a member's NRA, investments are gradually switched out of the Early Growth Fund, into the Core Growth Fund and then the Consolidation Fund until, at retirement, all assets are invested in the Foundation and Gilt Funds. - 3.16.
-Details of the defaults used during the Scheme year are set out in the attached SIPs dated 19 September 2019.
-The SIPs cover the Trustees' investment policy in relation to each respective Section during the 2019/20 Scheme year.
+In the 20 years leading up to a member's NRA, members are gradually switched out of the Early Growth Fund, into the Core Growth Fund and then the Consolidation Fund until, at retirement, all assets are invested in the Foundation and Gilt Funds.